How an Affirmative Poly/ENM Therapist Can Help You Navigate Open Relationships with Confidence

 ENM (Ethical Non-Monogamy): the practice of engaging in sexual and romantic inclusivity.

-So what’s the difference between Poly and ENM then?
-Think of ENM as an umbrella term.
-Poly folks are also ENM, but not all of those engaging in ENM relationships are poly.
 Often seen in New York culture, folks identifying as being in an ENM relationship are more looking for sexual inclusivity than romantic inclusivity.
-To say that another way, it can often be couples who want to “open up” their relationship so that one or both parties are ethically allowed to sleep with other people.
-But it can also be a single person identifying as ENM hoping to create a sexually open, yet meaningfully committed relationship with someone.
+To say that another way, it can often be couples who want to open up their relationship so that one or both parties are ethically allowed to sleep with other people.
+A single person can also identify as being ENM, hoping to create a sexually open, yet meaningfully committed relationship with someone.

 What Makes Someone Poly/ENM Affirmative?